rust-lang/reference/src/procedural-macros.md

 type, unlike `Vec<TokenTree>`, is cheap to clone.

 All tokens have an associated `Span`.
-A `Span` is an opaque value that cannot be modified but can be manufactured. `Span`s represent an extent of source code within a program and are primarily used for error reporting.
+A `Span` is an opaque value that cannot be modified but can be manufactured. `Spans` represent an extent of source code within a program and are primarily used for error reporting.
 You can modify the `Span` of any token.